LucasJC/rpwhale/README.md

-# rplanet-staking-configs
+# RP Whale

-This is a simple frontend that visualizes [RPlanet](https://rplanet.io) mining power, current holdings and passive income information for given account.
+[RP Whale](https://rpwhale.online) is a tool for the [RPlanet](https://rplanet.io) game that lets you calculate your current staking power, passive income rates and current holdings.

+This application was built using [Svelte](https://svelte.dev/) and [Bulma](https://bulma.io/).

 ## Get started